 For the Group's non-wholly owned subsidiaries, a non-controlling interest is recognized to reflect the portion of equity that is not attributable, directly or indirectly, to the Group.
-Non-controlling interests are classified as a separate line item in the equity section of the Group's consolidated balance sheets and have been separately disclosed in the Group's consolidated statements of comprehensive (loss)/income to distinguish the interests from that of the Group.
-Cash flows related to transactions with non-controlling interests are presented under financing activities in the consolidated statements of cash flows.
+Non-controlling interests are classified as a separate line item in the equity section of the Group's consolidated balance sheets and have been separately disclosed in the Group's consolidated statements of operations and comprehensive income to distinguish the interests from that of the Group.